segrived/ftjerm/README.md

 # Ftjerm v0.12 (fork of Stjerm)
 ===============================
-Ftjerm is a quake-style terminal.
+__Ftjerm__ is a quake-style terminal and a fork of __Stjerm__.
 It is minimalistic and works well with compiz.
 Ftjerm can be configured via commandline or the .Xdefaults file.

 The following list of options displays the .Xdefaults option first and then the commandline option.
 The commandline options have a higher priority and thus override the .Xdefaults options.